 But as a designer, you can implement counter measures to fight it.
 Luck and complex decision tree for example.

 Luck is the classic solution.
 By implementing a series of unknown events, it makes very difficult to predict the future.
 Random numbers, random events, scramble cards.
-Notice that luck is merely an element that the one cannot control or predict, like weather or a dice roll, or a hidden enemy in a fog of war.
+Notice that luck is merely an element that the one cannot control or predict, like weather or a die roll, or a hidden enemy in a fog of war.

 Complex decision tree refers to both make several factors relevant for each decision and a game with several rounds.
 Think of Chess or Go.
 There are so many possible movements per round that, while theoretically possible, it is practically impossible to compute all moves in order to make a single best decision.

 In general, I am with Soren.
-I might discourse about it in the future, because most people think that creating games is just a intuition and art.
+I might discourse about it in the future, because most people think that creating games is just an intuition and art.
 But there a lot of reasoning and logical decisions that should guide the construction of such products.